-All education professionals, including administrative and Estates staff employed by SGS College and its subsidiaries as well as teaching staff employed by SGS College and its subsidiaries, have a statutory duty of care to all learners.
+All education professionals, including administrative and Estates staff employed by the College as well as teaching staff employed by the College, have a statutory duty of care to all learners.
 This duty extends to promoting the welfare of learners who require additional support but are not suffering harm or at immediate risk of harm.

-The college will promote awareness and best practice to deal with situations of suspected abuse or neglect and situations in which all staff employed by SGS College and its subsidiaries are best placed to observe such signs.
-The college will appoint a designated safeguarding lead, who is responsible for providing support to all staff employed by SGS College and its subsidiaries in their safeguarding duties and for liaising closely with the relevant social services such as children's social care.
+The College will promote awareness and best practice to deal with situations of suspected abuse or neglect and situations in which all staff employed by the College are best placed to observe such signs.
+The College will appoint a designated safeguarding lead, who is responsible for providing support to all staff employed by the College in their safeguarding duties and for liaising closely with the relevant social services such as children's social care.
 Other appoints have been made at other locations.